Our Lady of Peace and Good Voyage

 The image was brought to the country by governor-general Juan Niño de Tabora from Mexico via the galleon El Almirante in 1626.
 His safe voyage across the Pacific Ocean was attributed to the image, which was given the title of "Our Lady of Peace and Good Voyage".
 It was substantiated later by six other successful voyages of the Manila-Acapulco Galleons with the image aboard as its patroness.

+Pope Pius XI issued a Pontifical decree to crown the image in 1925.
 The statue is one of the most celebrated Marian images in the Philippines, having been mentioned by national martyr José Rizal in his writings.
 From May to July each year, the image attracts millions of pilgrims from all over the country and abroad.
+Its feast day is on the first Tuesday of May.